-Machens, Romo, and Brody - Flexible Control Of Mutual Inhibition: A Neural Model Of Two-Interval Discrimination
+Machens, Romo, and Brody - Flexible Control Of Mutual Inhibition: A Neural Model Of Two-Interval Discrimination lacoboni and Dapretto - The mirror neuron system and the consequences of its dysfunction.

 Opponent processing is a recurring motif in sensory systems.
 This model suggests that a similar organization could be responsible for both working memory and decision making.